This post was updated on October 25, 2020.

 Instead of thoughtlessly transcribing what your teacher says, mind maps compel you to actively think about what you hear and only write down the most essential pieces of information.

 Instead of writing whole sentences, you stick to keywords and meaningful images.
-This way, you save time both during the lesson and afterwards when you go back to revise the material.
+This way, you save time both during the lesson and afterward when you go back to revise the material.

 Mind maps also offer a much better overview of a topic than normal text documents do.
-Just take a look at the image below.
-The text on the left and the mind map on the right offer the same information about the famous Albert Einstein.
-Which one would you say is more memorable, and would be quicker to review?
+Just take a look at the image above.
+The images on the left and right both offer the same information.
+But which one would you say is more memorable and would be quicker to review?

-Mind maps can help you memorize all kinds of information, from vocabulary of a second language to complex physical concepts.
-In “The Mind Map Book”, Tony Buzan explains why mind maps are such a great tool for memorization.
-He says:
+In “The Mind Map Book,” Tony Buzan explains why mind maps are such a great tool for memorization:

 Some texts can be quite difficult to understand.
-Old novels, highly scientific articles or scholarly essays are full of words we’re not familiar with, and they often have a complex structure that can throw us off.
+Old novels, highly scientific articles, and scholarly essays can be full of words we’re not familiar with, and they often have a complex structure that can throw us off.

 - Break the information down into smaller, more manageable chunks.

-- Capture the key concepts and ideas of a text.
+- Capture the key concepts and ideas of the text.